wp-plugins/lbak-user-tracking/readme.txt

 way) then it is possible that you will be banned from accessing his website.

 == Changelog ==

+= 1.6 =

+* Changed the layout of the settings page.
+* Changed the way stats tracking works.
+Old data no longer gets deleted.
+* Significant internal changes to the code layout.

 = 1.5.1 =